Ptico/yeoman-generator-wonnie/README.md

 Currently only AMD supported

 By default, only `app/main.js` will be processed.
-You can add additional files to `.grunt_config/requirejs-multipage.js` to the `modules` array.
+You can add additional files to `$grunt_config/project.js` to the `modules` array.

-File `require_config.js` is required, but you can change this in config.
+File `require_config.js` is required, but you can change this in the project config too.

 ## License